ckinpdx/ckinpdx_comfyui_workflows/README.md

 The **HuMo Long Edge** input controls the resolution fed to the HuMo model.
 Recommended values: `1280`, `1536`, `1920`, `2560`.

+**Choosing compatible dimensions is non-trivial.** LTX, HuMo, and the rescale step each impose constraints, and the interaction between them — particularly across different workflow types — means a combination that works in one workflow may fail in another.
+Expect to test combinations rather than derive them from first principles.
+Known working baseline: LTX `2560×1440`, HuMo long edge `1920`.

 ## Dependencies

 ### All workflows